 Recipe by Chef Aditya Bal

-Here's a South Indian specialty straight out from the local kitchens of Karnataka.
+Here's a South Indian speciality straight out from the local kitchens of Karnataka.
 A sweet and spicy mix of bhindi, tamarind, jaggery infused with the aroma of coconut and mustard seeds.

 3. Bhindiwala Meat